QueYork/BiGeaR-SS/README.md

 "Learning Binarized Representations with Pseudo-positive Sample Enhancement for Efficient Graph Collaborative Filtering." *Yankai Chen, Yue Que, Xinning Zhang, Chen Ma, and Irwin King.*

+This implementation is adapted from [BiGeaR](https://github.com/yankai-chen/BiGeaR), the predecessor of BiGeaR++.

 ## Environment Requirement

 The code runs well under python 3.6.
 The required packages are referred to <b>env.txt</b>.